 Personal injury and wrongful death claims are usually litigated in the courts as common law negligence claims or with certain statutory causes of action like claims for nursing home abuse and neglect under the Illinois Nursing Home Care Act.
 Negligence claims require evidence that a person or business entity was at-fault for causing an injury or death.

 Negligence claims require proof that the at-fault person or business caused an injury.
-Evidence of causation link between the actions of at-fault person or business resulting in the injury is usually proven with medical evidence.
+Evidence of a causal link between the actions of an at-fault person or business resulting in the injury is usually proven with medical evidence.

 Vehicle and Trucking Crashes

 If you or a loved one have been injured or killed in a traffic crash, you need to get legal representation as soon as possible to protect your rights.
 Insurance companies representing the at-fault driver will do everything they can to limit your chances of receiving full and fair compensation for your injuries or the loss of a loved one.